ibm-cloud-docs/discovery/data-crawler-qs.md

 Run the following command: `crawler crawl --config [config/crawler.conf]`

-This will run a crawl with the configuration file `crawler.conf`.
+This command runs a crawl with the configuration file `crawler.conf`.

-**Note:** The path to the configuration file passed in the `--config` option must be a qualified path.
-That is, it must be in relative formats, such as `config/crawler.conf` or `./crawler.conf`, or in an absolute path such as `/path/to/config/crawler.conf`.
+The path to the configuration file passed in the `--config` option must be a qualified path.
+That is, it must be in relative formats, such as `config/crawler.conf` or `./crawler.conf`, or in an absolute path, such as `/path/to/config/crawler.conf`.
+{: note}

 ## Search your documents
 {: #dc-search}